phax/as2-lib/README.md

   * 2015-xx-yy Version 2.2.0
     * added system properties (see below) for configuration and debugging purposes
+    * added new resender modules: `ImmediateResenderModule` and `InMemoryResenderModule`
-    * added the partnership attribute `content_transfer_encoding_receive` to define a fixed `Content-Transfer-Encoding` for receiving, even if none is specified.
+    * added the following new partnership attributes:
+      * `content_transfer_encoding_receive` to define a fixed `Content-Transfer-Encoding` for receiving, even if none is specified.
+      * `force_decrypt` to force decryption of incoming messages even if the `Content-Type` header claims the meessage is not encrypted (as a work-around for non spec-compliant senders)
+      * `force_verify` to force signature validation of incoming messages even if the `Content-Type` header claims the message is not signed (as a work-around for non spec-compliant senders)
+      * `disable_decrypt` to disable decryption of incoming messages even if the `Content-Type` header claims the message is encrypted (as a work-around for non spec-compliant senders)
+      * `disable_verify` to disable signature verification of incoming messages even if the `Content-Type` header claims the message is signed (as a work-around for non spec-compliant senders)
+      * `disable_decompress` to disable decompression of incoming messages even if the `Content-Type` header claims the message is compressed (as a work-around for non spec-compliant senders)
   * 2015-08-20 Version 2.1.0
     * fixes a problem that implicitly SHA-1 was always used for signing, no matter what you specify
     * compression according to RFC 5402 is now supported so that this is no fully AS2 1.1 compatible